fusiwei339/chgis-1911-topojson/README.md

 * Draw it using d3.js.

-> Based on the template: https://github.com/clemsos/d3-china-map One tricky part is to remove the outer rectangle of each province.
+> I draw the map based on the template: https://github.com/clemsos/d3-china-map.
+One tricky part is to remove the outer rectangle of each province.
 I don't know why the topojson file contains that rectangle.
 If there's a better way of obtaining topojson files, please let me know.
 Thank you!

 * Explore the ancient map